labuzzetta/dataManagement/presentation/presentation.md

 ========================================================

 Look further at the following tables and documentation:
-- dataManagement::observers
+- dataManagement::observer
-- dataManagement::locations
+- dataManagement::location
-- dataManagement::sightings
+- dataManagement::sighting
 - dataManagement::species

 To view documentation for a dataset:
 - Use ? before the dataset name
-- Example: ?dataManagement::sightings
+- Example: ?dataManagement::sighting